Remote Online Notarization

 Remote Online Notarization, or RON, is the use of audio/visual technology to complete a notarial act when the principal is not in the same physical location as the notary public.
 Getting consistent state laws passed in all 50 states, DC and Puerto Rico is a critical step in moving to a fully digital mortgage experience.
 That is why MBA partnered during 2017 with the American Land Title Association to begin a campaign to create a model bill for introduction and passage in every legislature.
 That campaign has been very successful, and MBA is proud to point out that:

-- Twenty-three states have enacted RON legislation; and,
+- Twenty-six states have enacted RON legislation;

 - MBA continues to work with state partners to advocate for legislation consistent with the MBA-ALTA model.

 - MBA-ALTA Background Memorandum on the Model Bill

 - Suggested Talking Points on MBA-ALTA Model Bill

 - Frequently Asked Questions on MBA-ALTA Model Bill

 - Frequently Used Legal Acronyms of Key Laws and Model Bills

 - Model State Executive Order Sample Letter to Governors